stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 a useful type alias, Idris in general does *not* resolve interface implementations for function types.
-If we want to write a small library of utility functions around such a type, it is therefore best to wrap it in single-constructor data type and use this as our building block for writing more complex computations.
+If we want to write a small library of utility functions around such a type, it is therefore best to wrap it in a single-constructor data type and use this as our building block for writing more complex computations.
 We therefore introduce record `State` as a wrapper for pure, stateful computations: